Well, maybe not anything, but let's see if we can get close. RNode is now a multiplatform firmware!

 The start of the autoinstall guide, while installing the firmware on a LoRa32 device

 And I will continue adding support for more boards by popular demand.
-For a tutorial on how to actually do this, read the How To Make Your Own RNodes post or the Installing RNode Firmware on Supported Devices post, depending on the hardware you have available.
+For a tutorial on how to actually do this, read the How To Make Your Own RNodes post or the Installing RNode Firmware on T-Beam and LoRa32 Devices, depending on the hardware you have available.
 At the time of writing, the autoinstall procedure supports the following boards:

 So, why on Earth would I do something like this?
 Isn't this going to completely undercut my own business of manufacturing and selling hardware?
 Well, yes it is, I don't think there is any way around that.
 The RNodes I have been selling come with a much higher price tag than a no-brand LoRa board from one of the usual vendors or straight from Shenzen.

 You do get a lot of build quality, reliability, careful testing, better RF performance, extended operating ranges, low power consumption and support from a real human being (me!) for those extra coins, but for most people, the cheaper option is, in most cases, realistically the better one, since you can often get three or four cheap devices for the price of one original RNode.

 So did I just ruin my entire business model?
 Yes.
 Am I quite the entrepreneur or what?!
 I made this decision, and put in the effort to execute it (adding multiplatform support to the entire ecosystem of software was no weekend project), because I ultimately think that the availability of these tools for more people is a higher value than my own commercial interests.

 It is my hope, that with time, I can sustain my professional work solely from voluntary donations towards the free and open source communications systems that I design, implement and make available.
 Such a situation would allow me to focus intensively on my goal of realising completely Free, Secure and Uncensorable, effective Off-the-Grid communications systems deployable by anyone, anywhere in the world.